IBMStockTrader/stock-quote/README.md

 which drives a call to `IEXTrading.com` to get the actual data.

-It responds to a `GET /{symbol}` REST request, where you pass in a stock ticker symbol, and it returns a JSON object containing that *symbol*, the *price*, and the *date* it was quoted.
+It responds to a `GET /{symbol}` REST request, where you pass in a stock ticker symbol, and it returns a JSON object containing that *symbol*, the *price*, the *date* and the *time* it was quoted.
+The *time* field is the number of milliseconds since the start of 1970 (used in determining quote staleness).

-For example, if you hit the `http://localhost:9080/stock-quote/IBM` URL, it would return `{"symbol": "IBM", "price": 155.23, "date": "2016-06-27"}`
+For example, if you hit the `http://localhost:9080/stock-quote/IBM` URL, it would return `{"symbol": "IBM", "price": 155.23, "date": "2016-06-27", "time": 1467028800000}`.

 This service uses **Redis** for caching.
-When a quote is requested, it first checks to see if the answer is in the cache, and if so, whether the quote is less that 24 hours old (Quandl only returns the previous business day's closing price), and if so, just uses that.
+When a quote is requested, it first checks to see if it is in the cache, and if so, whether it is less that an hour old, and if so, just uses that.
 Otherwise (or if any exceptions occur communicating with Redis), it drives the REST call to **API Connect** as usual, then adds it to **Redis** so it's there for next time.

 The *Java for Redis*, or **Jedis**, library is used for communicating with **Redis**.